Qualys/TotalCloud/Connectors/AWS/README.md

-# AWS Asset Data Connector Creation Script
+# AWS Account Level Connector Creation Script

-This script automates the creation of AWS Asset Data Connectors using the Qualys API.
+This script automates the creation of Account Level Connector Connectors using the Qualys API.
 It reads connector data from a CSV file and sends requests to the Qualys API to create connectors accordingly.

 ## Prerequisites